 - 1. No more than 15 semester units are needed to complete a baccalaureate degree at San José State University. - 2.
 None of the courses to be taken for graduate credit is required for or used to satisfy requirements of the bachelor's degree, including unit requirements. - 3.
 The student has at least a 2.5 grade point average in all coursework in upper division standing completed at San José State University. - 4.
-The student agrees to enroll for no more than the maximum load of 15 units for the term in which this work is taken. - 5.
-The student has completed the graduation application check in Evaluations, Student Services Center. - 6.
-The student agrees not to take letter-graded courses for "CR/NC" when graduate credit is requested. - 7.
-If admitted to a graduate degree program, the student agrees that a maximum of 9 units of transfer credit of any type can be applied to a graduate program.
-That would include graduate credit earned through this process in addition to units taken in the period between conferral of the bachelor's degree and the start of matriculation as a graduate student.
-In either case, transfer credit must be approved by the appropriate advisor of the graduate program.
+The student agrees to enroll for no more than the maximum load of 15 units for the term in which this work is taken.

+June 13, 2018

-May 8, 2017 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+ALL DATES, FEES & INFORMATION

+SUBJECT TO

+CHANGE WITHOUT NOTICE